coolAlias/StructureGenerationAPI/README.md

 'U' - reset x/y/z offsets to 0

-'V' - toggles between generate / remove structure
+'V' - toggles between generate / remove structure - when removing, be sure to click the EXACT position you clicked when spawning it

-Right click - spawn structure at tile location clicked
+Right click - spawn / remove structure at tile location clicked

 Note that if you want to change what structure is spawned, you must do that manually in ItemStructureSpawner's onItemUse method.
 Sorry for the inconvenience.